Der-Penz/DocumentScanner/README.md

 Getting more reliant in these situation requires additional computation and improved line and corner detection.
 At the end a CNN would most likely outperform this method but for a cost of more computation and explainability.

-## How to use

-For now you can run the python notebook and look at each individual processing step.
-> Note: The notebook will not run completly if the document could be be found

-Or use the cli with `python main.py <<your_image_path>>`.
-Use `python main.py --help` for more information.

-Additional you can run the `python cam.py <<http-video-stream-url>>` to detect a document from a video stream.
-Useful if you want to test it with your phones camera.
-Pressing `d` will try to detect a document on the current frame.
-If a document could be detected press `s` to save it in the tmp dir.
-Close the connection with `q`.

 ## Resources